A firmware update for the Oberheim Matrix6 and Matrix 6R Synthesizers

-Here is an archive containing V2.14 of the code.
-Someone recently discovered that this version did not support negative MIDI detune parameter values, so I now have a V2.15 firmware which does.
-Since some people are selling EPROMs on ebay without my permission, even after I have asked them not to, I have decided not to post the latest version here.
+Here is an archive containing both V2.14 and V2.15 of the code.
+Someone recently discovered that version 2.14 did not support negative MIDI detune parameter values, so I created V2.15 firmware which does.
 If you want to purchase a programmed EPROM with this code, I am offering them for $30 each, including shipping to USA addresses..
 I purchase the blank EPROM chips from ebay, so they are not brand new, as this part has not been made for many years.
-If you can find someone local to you that can program a 27C256 with V2.14, that may be an option, to avoid shipping and customs charges.
+If you can find someone local to you that can program a 27C256 with V2.15, that may be an option, to avoid shipping and customs charges.

 If you are closer to Germany than to the USA, and are interested in purchasing a programmed EPROM, please visit this site: http://www.untergeek.de/howto/oberheim-matrix-1000/